ParallelMaths/parallel/pages/9-13-chrismaths.md

 ---

 The sum of the interior angles of the polygon is the sum of the angles in the triangle, the square and the pentagon.
-The sum of the interior angles of the triangle is 180°, and the sum of the angles of the square is 360° = 2 × 180°, and the sum of the angles of the pentagon is 540° = 3 × 180°.
+The sum of the interior angles of the triangle is 180°, the sum of the angles of the square is 360° = 2 × 180°, and the sum of the angles of the pentagon is 540° = 3 × 180°.

 ![](/resources/9-13-chrismaths/3-shapes-answer.jpg){image align="right"}
 So the sum of the angles is (1 + 2 + 3) × 180° = 6 × 180°.

 _Note:_ There is more than one way to see that the sum of the angles of a pentagon is 540°.

 Here is one method.
 Join the vertices of the pentagon to some point, say `P`, inside the pentagon.
 This creates 5 triangles whose angles sum to 5 × 180° .The sum of the angles in these triangles is the sum of the angles in a pentagon plus the sum of the angles at `P`, which is 360° = 2 × 180° .
-So the sum of the angles in the pentagon is 5 × 180° = 2 × 180° = 3 × 180°.
+So the sum of the angles in the pentagon is 5 × 180° - 2 × 180° = 3 × 180°.
 :::